Monfragüe: Birds

-Other breeding birds for which the park is important are black stork and Eurasian eagle owl and there is a high density of azure-winged magpie.
-It is also one of the few locations in Europe where white-rumped swift breed.
+Other breeding birds for which the park is important are black storks and Eurasian eagle owls and there is a high density of Iberian magpies.
+It is also one of the few locations in Europe where white-rumped swifts breed.

 Other wildlife

-Iberian Lynx survived for a long time before numbers decreased.
+Iberian lynx survived for a long time before numbers decreased.
 They were reintroduced and have since been doing well.